 - whether you’ve used the SDLT5 certificate to register the transaction with HM Land Registry

-If you’ve filed an unnecessary or duplicate return and incurred a penalty charge that you want to dispute, you should appeal in writing.
+If you’ve filed an unnecessary or duplicate return, you may have received a penalty charge.
+If you want to appeal against the penalty, you should appeal in writing.
 This must be within 30 days of the date on the penalty notice.

 Mistakes on your SDLT return that are more than 12 months old

-HMRC Stamp Taxes can make minor corrections to a buyer’s name, but cannot make any amendments that change either the:
+HMRC Stamp Taxes can make minor corrections to a buyer’s name, for example a spelling mistake, but cannot make any amendments that change either the: